djplaner/canvas-collections/docs/getting-started/101/concepts.md

 === "Claytons"

-	Using Collections requires the Collections code to [be installed](../install/types-pre-requisites.md).
-Not always possible for your students.
+	All the previous examples on this page are for _live_ Collections. i.e. the Collections code [is installed](../install/types-pre-requisites.md) and is actively modifying how you are seeing your Canvas site's module page.
+This may not always be possible.

+	_Claytons_ Collections provides the ability to use the Collections representations on a static Canvas page.
+Using Claytons collections does **note** require the Collections code to be installed.

-	If so, Collections' _Claytons_ feature can be used to follow Canvas community best practice to [create an inviting course home page](https://community.canvaslms.com/t5/Canvas-Instructional-Designer/Creating-an-inviting-course-home-page/ba-p/267236).
+	_Claytons_ Collections can be used to follow Canvas community best practice to [create an inviting course home page](https://community.canvaslms.com/t5/Canvas-Instructional-Designer/Creating-an-inviting-course-home-page/ba-p/267236).
 A home page that can emulate the features of Collections, without requiring Collections.

 	<div class="div-iframe"> <iframe width="560" height="315" src="https://www.youtube.com/embed/d_ZBTpKdylQ" title="YouTube video player" frameborder="0" class="responsive-iframe" allowfullscreen></iframe> </div>